realA10001986/Time-Circuits-Display/README.md

 #### Scheduled night-mode

 In the Config Portal, a schedule for night-mode can be programmed.
-You can choose from currently four time schedule presets, or a daily schedule with selectable start and end hours.
+You can choose from currently four time-schedule presets, or a daily schedule with selectable start and end hours.

 The presets are for (hopefully) typical home, office and shop setups, and they assume the TCD to be in use (ie night-mode off) at the following times:
 - Home: Mon-Thu 5pm-11pm, Fri 1pm-1am, Sat 9am-1am, Sun 9am-11pm